 In practical terms, treatments work on the whole body, with more emphasis on the areas that need more work.

 - A session starts with an oil massage using hands and feet.
 This gradually warms up and softens muscle tissues, fascia and organs, helps breathing and improves circulation.

 - We work specifically with the breath to help the nervous system relax.

 - We use natural oils and a powder from the ground root of Acorus calamus, a wetland plant in the sweetflag family.
 This gives a pleasant exfoliating feeling, but mainly helps improve circulation and warm up the tissues, intensifying the benefits of the massage.

-The oil massage is complemented with gentle mobilisations, tractions and assisted (passive) yoga stretches, which help lengthen the tissues and can help bring a deep sense of relaxation and renewed energy.
-Through these gentle movements we also help relax tendons and ligaments, and renew the synovial fluid in joints.
+- The oil massage is supported by gentle mobilisations, tractions and assisted (passive) yoga stretches.
+These help lengthen the tissues in a functional way, useful if you’ve had injuries.
+Through these gentle movements we help relax the tendons and ligaments, and improve the synovial fluid in joints.

 - Want to see a massage in action?
 Check out our Ayurvedic Yoga Massage videos.

 Why is Ayurvedic Yoga Massage so beneficial?